China national football team: Li Tie and Li Xiaopeng's era

 2002 FIFA World Cup ace Li Tie was appointed as China's head coach on 2 January 2020.
 Trailing behind Syria by five points before Li took charge, China were still unable to reclaim their first place but nonetheless managed to win all of their remaining fixtures, including an important 2–0 win over the Philippines and notably a 3–1 win over Syria to guarantee them as the best second-placed team, thus reaching the third round.

 In the third round, China shared Group B with Asian powerhouses Japan, Australia and Saudi Arabia, alongside Oman and Vietnam.
 The Chinese started poorly with two losses to Australia and Japan in Doha due to the COVID-19 pandemic at home preventing the country from hosting.
 After this poor start, China salvaged five points in the next four matches, including a hard-fought 3–2 win over Vietnam and two 1–1 draws to Oman and especially Australia, all occurring in Sharjah, the UAE.
 However, despite these improvements, Li Tie was sacked on 2 December 2021 amidst heavy criticism.

 After Li Tie's resignation, his World Cup teammate Li Xiaopeng took the head coach position with immense pressure.
-China's first game under Li Xiaopeng, however, was a 0–2 away loss to Japan in Saitama, effectively ending China's hopes of finishing in the top two and could only rely on the play-offs.
-Yet, on 1 February 2022, coinciding with the traditional Lunar New Year, the Chinese stumbled to a shock 1–3 loss to Vietnam in Hanoi, officially extending China's hunt for a second World Cup appearance to 24 years.
+China's first game under Li Xiaopeng, however, was a 2–0 away defeat to Japan in Saitama, effectively ending China's hopes of finishing in the top two and could only rely on the play-offs.
+Yet, on 1 February 2022, coinciding with the traditional Lunar New Year, the Chinese stumbled to a shock 3–1 loss to Vietnam in Hanoi, officially extending China's hunt for a second World Cup appearance to 24 years.
 This defeat, the first in Chinese football history to Vietnam, triggered widespread anger and criticism amongst Chinese fans.
-With their World Cup hopes lost, China grabbed a solitary point coming from a 1–1 draw with the Saudis before losing to Oman 0–2 in Muscat, finishing fifth with two more points than Vietnam.